First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 \subsection{Pulse Finding and Event Building}

 The first step in the event building process is to find individual pulses using the waveforms from each PMT.
-The pulses are grouped together to create an accumulated waveform that is used to identify physics events in the detector.
+The pulses are grouped together to create an accumulated waveform and used to identify physics events in the detector.
 The process of finding individual pulses is shown in Fig.~\ref{fig:pulse_finding}.

-The waveforms from each PMT were smoothed first with an exponential average and then a running average to remove high frequency and white noise.
-Following this, the derivative of the waveform was calculated.
-Pulses were found using the derivative technique to minimize sensitivity to the known overshoot problem with the PMTs~\cite{Kaptanoglu:2017jxo}.
+The waveforms from each PMT are first smoothed with an exponential average and then a running average is applied to remove high frequency and white noise.
+Following this, the derivative of the waveform is calculated.
+Pulses are found using the derivative technique to minimize sensitivity to the known overshoot problem with the PMTs~\cite{Kaptanoglu:2017jxo}.

-Since the pulses can be approximated as inverted Gaussian distributions, a pulse started when the derivative went negative and ended after the derivative went to zero after going positive first.
-The only cuts applied to the pulses before calibration were that a pulse was required to have a minimum duration of 10\,ns, and also have an absolute value of the derivative that crosses the threshold.
-The absolute integral of the derivative $I_D$, calculated in units of ADC, is used as a proxy for the charge.
+Since the pulses can be approximated as inverted Gaussian distributions, a pulse starts when the derivative goes negative and ends after the derivative goes to zero after going positive first.
+The only selection criteria applied to the pulses before calibration are to require them to have a minimum duration of 10\,ns, and also have an absolute value of the derivative that crosses the threshold.
+The absolute integral of the derivative, $I_D$, calculated in units of ADC, is used as a proxy for the charge.

-From LED calibrations, a threshold on $I_D$ of 5\,ADC was determined for each channel based off the measured noise from the electronics when no HV was supplied to the PMTs.
-It was also determined that a length cut of 20\,ns on the pulse removed a lot of the leftover noise after the HV was turned on.
+From the LED calibrations, a threshold value of 5\,ADC on $I_D$ is determined for each channel based off the measured noise from the electronics when no HV is supplied to the PMTs.
+A length cut of 20\,ns on the pulse removes a lot of the leftover noise after the HV was turned on.

-To build events, the pulses from the individual PMTs were accumulated into one waveform as shown in Fig.~\ref{fig:accum_wf}.
+To build events, pulses from the individual PMTs are accumulated into one waveform as shown in Fig.~\ref{fig:accum_wf}.